elastic/apm-server/README.md

-# APM Server (Beta)
+# APM Server

 The APM Server receives data from the Elastic APM agents and stores the data into Elasticsearch.
-The APM Server and the APM agents are currently in beta and under heavy development which might result in breaking changes.
-If you are trying out APM and have feedback or problems, please post them on the [Discuss forum](https://discuss.elastic.co/c/apm).

 [Read more about Elastic APM](https://www.elastic.co/solutions/apm).

+Please take questions or feedback to the [Discuss forum](https://discuss.elastic.co/c/apm) for APM.

 ## Getting Started